AbdulrahmanJK/NFT_market/README.md

    cd dappAution # Navigate to the new folder. yarn install # Installs all the dependencies.
    ```
-2. Head to [infuria](https://app.infura.io/dashboard) and create an IPFS project.
+2. Head to [Pinato] and create an IPFS project.

 3. Create another `.env` file in the api directory and enter the following details.
    ```sh